top of page

 13th September 2020.
 Vyros Gorge.
 Mani Peninsula.
 Greece.

-A lovely skipper, with a largely Mediterranean distribution, quite localised but often common, especially in Spain and parts of Greece, particularly later in the summer.
+A lovely skipper, quite localised but often common, especially in parts of Greece later in the summer.
 I have found it in excellent numbers at several locations in the Pelopponese during September.
 To me, it seems quite approachable, and easier to follow in flight than many of the other skipper butterflies.
 This example was particularly fresh, and posed quite happily at nectar along the lower Vyros Gorge near Kardhamili.

 13th September 2020.
 Vyros Gorge.
 Mani Peninsula.
 Greece.

-A lovely skipper, with a largely Mediterranean distribution, quite localised but often common, especially in Spain and parts of Greece, particularly later in the summer.
+A lovely skipper, quite localised but often common, especially in parts of Greece later in the summer.
 I have found it in excellent numbers at several locations in the Pelopponese during September.
 To me, it seems quite approachable, and easier to follow in flight than many of the other skipper butterflies.
 This example was particularly fresh, and posed quite happily at nectar along the lower Vyros Gorge near Kardhamili.

 Southern Comma